Stop us when this sounds familiar:

 - What’s the state of our IT environment compared with peer organizations?
 Are we leading, on par, or lagging?

-- Is our IT staff sized and allocated appropriately for the types of services being delivered today?
+- Is our IT support sized and allocated appropriately for the types of services being delivered today?

 - Are we, as a district or institution, making the right types of investments in IT to securely and efficiently meet stakeholder needs?